-Note that OracleAS Web Cache installs a default wallet with a default certificate, but that these should only be used for testing purposes, not in production environments.
+Note that OracleAS Web Cache installs a default wallet with a default certificate, but this wallet should only be used for testing purposes, not in production environments.
 The SSL connection is not considered secure when using the default wallet.
 In a production environment, create a new wallet and create a new certificate or import a trusted certificate into the wallet.

-- Oracle Application Server 10g Security Guide for further information about Oracle Wallet Manager - "Configuring OracleAS Web Cache for HTTPS Requests" on page 8-2 for configuration instructions
+- Oracle Application Server Administrator's Guide for further information about Oracle Wallet Manager - Chapter 9 for configuration instructions